static-neurotoxin/LoggerXX/README.md

    `C++` types such as `std::string` and `std::chrono::time_point` cannot be used with `printf` without conversion.
    User defined types almost never are useable as `printf` without helper functions.
-   LoggerXX can be used with any type that provides a `ostream >>` operator or proveded helper function.
+   LoggerXX can be used with any type that provides a `ostream >>` operator or provides a helper function.

 * **Dependencies**